You’re Taking Reusable Nappies Abroad With You??!!!

 Out And About

 Again, this will be no different to home.
 When we go out for the day I just take extra nappies and wipes (more than I’ll ever use) plus my wet bag to place them all into.
 When I return, this all goes into my nappy bin.
 Once you get your head around taking a nappy off and not binning it, it is honestly really simple and becomes your new norm.
-It needn’t be any different using reusable nappies abroad.
+It needn’t be any different taking and using reusable nappies abroad.

-When I went to reusable nappies I discovered the brilliance of reusable swim nappies too!
+When I made the switch to reusable nappies I discovered the brilliance of reusable swim nappies too!
 Basically, those disposable nappies are there to do one thing, hold a poo.
 They DO NOT hold urine.
 None of them do.
 I wish I had known about this sooner (I think we all think a swim nappy is a like a normal nappy at first, don’t we?
 Until one day you put a swim nappy on your child then hold them and wonder why you are wet!)
 I could have saved myself a fortune with the amount we went through with Jake!
 We would go swimming once a week and when we went abroad to Zante we went through more than I can count.
 Yes, I know some people dry them out and re-use them but quite often they would rip when we took them off so they were only worn for a short time and had to be binned.
 Just think of the waste, urgh.

 A reusable swim nappy does the same job as a disposable one but is far more comfortable and can be rinsed out after each use and washed every now and then to bring it back to being good as new.